Penecruz/VAICOMPRO-Community/README.md

 VAICOMPRO Community 2.8.X.X is not designed to be backwards compatible with DCS 2.7.X If you wish to continue using VAICOMPRO for DCS 2.7, please use Hollywood_315's final release and not VAICOMPRO Community.

-VAICOMPRO Community Edition will not pass the Integrity Check on Multiplayer Servers that require Pure Client Scripts.
+VAICOMPRO Community Edition will not pass the Integrity Check on Multiplayer Servers that require Pure Client Scripts unless the AIRIO and Kneeboard extensions are deactivated via the VAICOMPRO UI.
 This is because VAICOMPRO adds lines to some of DCS World's core LUA files to enable it to function.
 Multiplayer Server administrators must enable Pure Client Scripts as an option as it is off by default.
 Very few Servers require Pure Client Scripts.
 This is something that only ED can change.

 DiCE: DCS Integrated Countermeasure Editor creates many functionality issues with VAICOMPRO Community, and it is recommended this be uninstalled before using VAICOMPRO Community.